PART ONE

 mate’s eagerness.

-shivered.
-The fox’s brush lashed, and the white shaft rippled like
+The fox’s brush lashed, and the

 someone drawing a finger across the still surface of a pool.
-As Rigat
+As Rigat rose to his knees, the

-slowly rose to his knees, the moonlight split open.
+shaft of moonlight split open.
 But instead of the

 trunks of the pines, he found himself staring at the back of a man in a